ByAUJay

 1.1 Core Components

-- Staking Capital (Stake): The amount of tokens locked by validators to participate.
+- Staking Capital (Stake): This is the amount of tokens that validators lock up to join the party.

 1.2 Stake Requirements and Entry Barriers